hector6298/smart_electric_monitoring/README.md

 ```
 Now follow these steps:

-1.- To recreate the device refer to CONSTRUCTION.md.
+1.- To recreate the device refer to construction section.
 Tinier, version coming!.

 2.- Open publisherSensor on your arduino IDE, then flash publisherSensor.ino on your wifi-capable microcontroller.